A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Physics-Informed U-net-LSTM Network

 \subsection{1D U-net}

 U-Net \cite{ronneberger2015u} is an established framework originally developed for biomedical image segmentation \cite{unet1,unet2}.
 It has a symmetrical U-shaped structure, consisting of an encoder and a decoder connected by skip connections.
 The encoder captures contextual information by progressively downsampling the input image, while the decoder reconstructs the image by upsampling and combining high-resolution features from the encoder, ensuring precise localisation.
 The ‘Slow Feature Analysis’ hypothesis \cite{wiskott2002slow} posits that meaningful features in dynamic signals often evolve slowly over time.
-Considering the encoder-decoder components and the ability to capture contextual information and combine resolution features, U-nets are already doing it, i.e. computing features at different time scales with two-dimensional convolutions and combining them to make predictions at the same resolution as the input.
-One such adaptation is the one-dimensional U-Net, suitable for time-series analysis \cite{stoller2019sequnetonedimensionalcausalunet}.
-In this study, we propose a causal 1D U-Net to process seismic time-series data that captures such features across multiple temporal scales while maintaining causal structure, ensuring outputs at a given time step depend only on current and past inputs.
+Considering the encoder-decoder components and the ability to capture contextual information and combine resolution features, U-nets compute features at different time scales with two-dimensional convolutions and combining them to make predictions at the same resolution as the input.
+One such adaptation is the one-dimensional U-Net, suitable for time-series analysis \cite{stoller2019seq}.
+In this study, we propose a causal 1D U-Net, as shown in Figure \ref{U-net_arch} and represented in the table \ref{tab:unet_architecture}, to process seismic time-series data that captures such features across multiple temporal scales while maintaining causal structure, ensuring outputs at a given time step depend only on current and past inputs.
 This enhances the model's suitability for sequential tasks and integration with LSTM networks.